Mouse doesn’t work on the remote machine

 Disable remote input is available during a TeamViewer remote control session.
 If this option is enabled, the remote input will be disabled.
 Some users have reflected that their problem has been solved by enabling this feature.

-In the remote session, go to the menu bar "Actions" and check Disable remote input box.
+In the remote session, go to the menu bar "Actions" and make sure Disable remote input box is unchecked.

 Note: This solution might not work for everyone.
 It will be best if it works for you.
 If not, please move to the next option.